Let’s welcome back our good buddy JETSerious, with a film breakdown of safety Ed Reed.

 Once the pass is thrown, Reed is able to attack the ball at its highest point.
-This is a critical aspect to the turnover, as Reed needs to beat the receiver to the ball.
+This is a critical aspect to the turnover, requiring Reed to beat the receiver to the ball.
 He is able to make the pick.
-Doesn’t look like he lost a step yet, does it?
-Let’s continue…
+It doesn’t look like he lost a step yet,does it?

-Once Reed makes the interception, it looks as if he should be able to reach the end zone untouched.
-However, this is where it looks like he may have lost a step since his glory days in Baltimore.
+Once Reed makes the interception, it looks like he should be able to reach the end zone untouched.
+Here is where it looks like he may have lost a step since his glory days in Baltimore.

 Reed, not quick enough to reach the end zone untouched, shakes a defender and gets the ball inside the 5 yard line.